 Primary mortgage insurance provides mortgage default protection on individual loans at specified coverage percentages.
 Primary insurance may be written on (i) a flow basis, in which loans are insured as loan originations occur in individual, loan-by-loan transactions, or (ii) an aggregated basis, in which each loan in a portfolio of loans is individually insured in a single transaction, typically after the loans have been originated.
 In general, our business as a whole is not seasonal in nature; although, the overall new business opportunity of the private MI market may be impacted by normal seasonal trends in originations of low down-payment mortgages.
 We currently offer both types of primary mortgage insurance products to our customers.
-In 2015, all of our new insurance written (NIW) consisted of primary insurance, and we currently expect that most of the insurance that we write in the future will continue to be primary.
+In 2016, all of our new insurance written (NIW) consisted of primary insurance, and we currently expect that most of the insurance that we write in the future will continue to be primary.

-Our maximum obligation to an insured with respect to a claim is generally determined by multiplying the coverage percentage selected by the insured by the loss amount on a defaulted loan.
-The loss amount on an insured loan includes unpaid loan principal, delinquent interest and certain expenses associated with the default and subsequent foreclosure or sale of the property, all as specified in our master mortgage insurance policy (Master Policy).
+Our maximum obligation to an insured with respect to a claim is generally determined by multiplying the coverage percentage selected by the insured by the loss amount on an insured loan.
+The loss amount includes unpaid loan principal, delinquent interest and certain expenses associated with the default and subsequent foreclosure or sale of the property, all as specified in our master mortgage insurance policy (Master Policy).
 At the time of a claim, we will typically pay the coverage percentage of the loss amount, but have the option to (i) pay 100% of the loss amount and acquire title to the property, or (ii) if the property is sold prior to settlement of the claim, pay the insured's actual loss up to the maximum level of coverage.
-We expect that most of our primary insurance will be written on first-lien mortgage loans secured by owner occupied single-family homes, which are one-to-four family homes and condominiums.
-To a lesser extent, we may also write primary insurance on first-lien mortgages secured by non-owner occupied single-family homes, which are referred to in the home mortgage lending industry as investor loans, and on vacation or second homes.
+We expect that most of our primary insurance will be written on first-lien mortgage loans secured by owner occupied single-family homes, which are one-to-four family homes, which are referred to in the home mortgage lending industry as investor loans, and on vacation or second homes.

 IIF is the unpaid principal balance of insured loans.
 RIF is the product of the coverage percentage multiplied by the unpaid principal balance.
 When a lender purchases our mortgage insurance, it selects a specific coverage level for an insured loan.
 For loans sold to the GSEs, the coverage percentage must comply with the requirements established by the particular GSE to which the loan is sold.
 For other loans, the lender makes the determination.
-We expect our risk across all policies written to approximate 25% of primary IIF but will vary on an individual loan basis between 6% and 35% coverage.
+We expect our RIF across all policies written to approximate 25% of primary IIF but will vary on an individual loan basis between 6% and 35% coverage.
 In general, we structure our premium rates so that they increase as the coverage percentage increases, to account for relatively increased levels of risk that are present as the coverage percentages increase.
 Higher coverage percentages generally result in greater amounts paid per claim relative to policies with lower coverage percentages.

 Depending on the requirements of the loan instrument and the lender, the premium payments for primary MI coverage may either be paid by the borrower or the lender.
 Premium payments borne by the borrower are referred to as borrower paid mortgage insurance (BPMI).
 Premium payments made directly by the lender are referred to as lender paid mortgage insurance (LPMI).
-The lender may structure the loan transaction to recover LPMI premiums through an increase in the note rate on the mortgage or higher origination fees.
+The lender may structure the loan transaction to recover LPMI premiums, including through an increase in the note rate on the mortgage or higher origination fees.
 In general, premium received on LPMI business is non-refundable.
 In either case, the payment of premium to us is the responsibility of the insured (i.e., the lender) and not the borrower.